nohum/asecrypto-goes-mobile-app/README.md

 Implementation of ASE crypto examples for mobile devices running Android.

 This project has been developed using Android Studio and may be directly imported into it.
-Alternatively, find the [asecrypto-goes-mobile-app.apk](precompiled APK for installation here).
+Alternatively, find the [precompiled APK for installation here](asecrypto-goes-mobile-app.apk).

 Provided examples
 -----------------